Paul-Dempsey/pachde-hc-one/README.md

 - [Buy pachde a coffee](https://venmo.com/u/pcdempsey).
 Thank you!

-  Donations help pachde's morale, and fund hardware for testing, and developing this software.\
+  Donations help pachde's morale, and fund hardware for testing and developing this software.\
   ![Buy pachde a coffee with VenMo](doc/VenMo.png)

 Pachde and HC One are not affiliated with or sponsored by Haken Audio.